Stratifying modular representations of finite groups: Strategy

 \begin{proof} The tensor product of any module with $kG$ is a direct sum of copies of $kG$.
 So if $\sfC$ is a non-zero tensor ideal localising subcategory of $\Mod(kG)$, it contains $kG$, and hence every projective $kG$-module.
 This proves the first statement of the proposition.
 The rest is now clear. \end{proof}

 There are some technical disadvantages to working in $\StMod(kG)$ that are solved by moving to a slightly larger triangulated category: $\KInj{kG}$, the category whose objects are the complexes of injective $kG$-modules and whose morphisms are the homotopy classes of degree preserving maps of complexes.
 The tensor product of modules extends to complexes, and defines a tensor product on $\KInj{kG}$.
 This category was investigated in detail by Benson and Krause \cite{Benson/Krause:2008a}.
-Taking Tate resolutions gives an equivalence of triangulated categories from the stable module category $\StMod(kG)$ to the full subcategory $\KacInj{kG}$ of $\KInj{kG}$ consisting of acyclic complexes.
+Taking the Tate resolution $tM=M\otimes_k tk$ of a $kG$-module $M$ gives an equivalence of triangulated categories from the stable module category $\StMod(kG)$ to the full subcategory $\KacInj{kG}$ of $\KInj{kG}$ consisting of acyclic complexes.
 This equivalence preserves the tensor product.
+It suffices to check that $tk\otimes_k tk\cong tk$, and an explicit isomorphism can be found in Section~XII.4 of Cartan and Eilenberg \cite{Cartan/Eilenberg:1956}.

 The Verdier quotient of $\KInj{kG}$ by $\KacInj{kG}$ is the unbounded derived category $\sfD(\Mod kG)$.
 There are left and right adjoints, forming a recollement